Non-separable Models with High-dimensional Data: Monte Carlo Simulations

 We repeat the bootstrap inference 500 times and all the results are based on 500 Monte Carlo simulations.
-The sample size we use is $n=250$.
-Although the sample size is quite large compared to $p$, in this DGP, the bandwidth is as small as $0.065$.
-If a uniform kernel is used, then the effective sample size is $nh\approx 16\ll 200$.
+The sample size is $n=500$.
+Although the sample size is large compared to $p$, in this DGP, the first-stage bandwidth is as small as $0.09$.
+The effective sample size for the first-stage estimation is of order of magnitude of $nh_1\approx 45 < 100$.
 In fact, we obtained warning signs of potential multi-collinearity and were unable to estimate the model when implementing the traditional estimation procedures without variable selection (i.e., without penalization).

-The upper-right subplot of Figures \ref{fig:beta0} and \ref{fig:beta1} report the true functions of $q_\tau(t)$ and $\partial_t q_\tau(t)$ for $ \tau = 0.25,0.5,0.75$ and $t \in (0.2,0.8)$.
+The upper-left subplots in Figures \ref{fig:beta0_1}, \ref{fig:beta0_2}, \ref{fig:beta0_3} and \ref{fig:beta1_1}, \ref{fig:beta1_2}, \ref{fig:beta1_3} report the true functions of $q_\tau(t)$ and $\partial_t q_\tau(t)$ for $ t = 0.25,0.5,0.75$, $\tau \in (0.2,0.8)$ and DGP 1, 2, and 3, respectively.
 Both $q_\tau(t)$ and $ \partial_t q_\tau(t)$ are heterogeneous across $\tau$ and $t$, which imposes difficulties for estimation and inference.
-The rest of the subplots in Figures \ref{fig:beta0} and \ref{fig:beta1} show that all the biases of our estimators are of smaller order of magnitude than the root mean squared error (rMSE), which indicates the doubly robust moments effectively remove the selection bias induced by the Lasso method.
+The rest of the subplots in the above Figures show the estimation biases and standard errors.
+We observe that all the biases of our estimators are of smaller order of magnitude than the standard error (std) and the root mean squared error (rMSE), which indicates the doubly robust moments effectively remove the selection bias induced by the Lasso method.
 The estimators of the quantile functions are very accurate.
 The estimators of the quantile partial derivatives are less so because they have slower convergence rates.
-Figure \ref{fig:cov} shows the 95\% bootstrap confidence intervals have reasonable performance for both the quantile functions and their derivatives, across all $\tau$ and $t$ values considered, with slight over-covers for the quantile derivative functions.
-The results of variable selections depend on the values of $t$ and $(t,u)$ for the penalized conditional density estimation and penalized local MLE, respectively, which are tedious to report, and thus are omitted for brevity.
-However, overall, 1 to 2 covariates are selected for the density estimations and the MLE method.
+Figures \ref{fig:cov_1}, \ref{fig:cov_2}, and \ref{fig:cov_3} show that the 90\% point-wise modified percentile bootstrap confidence intervals have reasonable performance for both the quantile functions and their derivatives, across all $\tau$ and $t$ values considered, with slight over-coverage for the quantile derivative functions.
+The results of variable selections depend on the values of $t$ and $(t,u)$ for conditional density estimation and penalized local MLE, respectively, which are tedious to report, Thus, they are omitted for brevity.
+Overall, 2 to 4 covariates are selected.